mjaus29/brainwave/README.md

 In an era where AI tools can quickly generate basic websites, I wanted to demonstrate skills that go beyond what automation can produce.
 The goal was to create a modern, eye-catching landing page for an AI application that would stand out from competitors' outdated designs.

-The website showcases the application's features while providing a premium user experience through animations, responsive design, and visual appeal.

 The project showcases advanced front-end development techniques that elevate it beyond what AI tools can generate, including custom animations, responsive layouts, and modern design patterns.

 **Technologies Used:** React, Vite, Tailwind CSS